 Every profession has certifications and licenses required to work in the field.
-Since mechanical engineering is such a specialized career path, there are a few certifications for mechanical engineers that are designed to help recognize those who are specialists in the field.
+Mechanical engineering is a specialized career path with a few certifications.
 These are some of the best certifications for mechanical engineers:

 - Certified Energy Manager (CEM)

 This certification is given to individuals who have shown in-depth knowledge and competency, proficiency, experience, and ethical fitness in energy management.
 Requirements include a four-year degree and three years of experience.
-Must be renewed every 3 years and an oral or written exam is required.
+Renewal is required every 3 years with an oral or written exam.